True Scotsman

-History
+Origin

-The earliest forms of the kilt, called a plaid or "great kilt" (feileadh mòr), were worn over the existing garments of the time, such as trews or breeches with hose or leg wraps.
-From the late 1600s onward, historical paintings start to show some kilts worn with high socks, with no covering on the visible part of the upper legs.
+The earliest form of the kilt, called a plaid or "great kilt" (feileadh mòr), first appears in artwork the early 1600s and was worn over the existing garments of the time, such as trews, or breeches with hose or leg wraps.
+Starting in the late 1600s, historical paintings start to show some kilts worn with high socks, with no covering on the visible part of the upper legs.
+One native Scottish author during this time writes of how highlanders traveling on foot would wear the great kilt without breeches or trews because it was lighter and easier.
+During this early time period, a great kilt was considered outerwear and sometimes needed to be removed to change its usage, making the idea of wearing one without any coverage underneath unlikely, though it is theorized that they might have been worn over a long shirt that reached the knees.

-It is unknown exactly why the practice of wearing no undergarments under the kilt began.
-Despite numerous stories or claims that have been widely circulated, documented evidence is extremely scarce.
-Because the earlier "great kilt" was considered outerwear and sometimes needed to be removed to change its usage, wearing it without undergarments is considered unlikely.
-The earliest known reference to the practice is a series of satirical French illustrations in 1815 when Paris was occupied after the Battle of Waterloo, involves the "small kilt" (filleadh beag) worn by members of the Scottish regiment.
-Even so, it is unknown if the practice was a dress code requirement, was left to individual soldier's preference, or merely a false rumour that later evolved into an actual practice.
+In the 1720's, English author Edmund Burt observed Highlanders wearing the kilt so short that the "indecency of it" was exposed during high winds or physical labor, though it is unclear if he referred to nudity or visible underwear.

+According to Dr. Nick Fiddes, Highland regiments of the 18th century wore the later "small kilt" (filleadh beag) without undergarments both to aid in mobility and comfort, but also as a display of masculinity.
+This became the origin of calling wearing a kilt without underwear "to go regimental."
+However, he states that it is uncertain how common this was outside of the military among the general populace, as there are accounts of underwear and "kilt liners" being worn underneath at various points.
+The earliest visual reference to the practice is a series of satirical French illustrations in 1815 when Paris was occupied after the Battle of Waterloo by a Scottish regiment.
+Parisians are depicted being curious about the potential absence of undergarments and attempting to surreptitiously get a look underneath the soldiers' kilts.

+20th century military practice

-The kilt continued to be part of some regimental combat uniforms on the Western Front during the First World War: Allegedly, every day the regiment would be inspected by a senior officer who would have a mirror to look under kilts.
+The kilt continued to be part of some regimental combat uniforms on the Western Front during the First World War: Every day (as part of inspection) the regiment would be inspected by a senior officer who would have a mirror to look under kilts.
 Anyone found wearing underpants would be sent back to take them off.
 However, in 1940 the kilt was retired from combat because of the vulnerability of bare skin to chemical agents, although it was retained as the formal dress uniform of the regiments.
 The practice of not wearing undergarments led to an incident in 1997, when windy conditions during a military ceremony in Hong Kong caused a Black Watch soldier to be exposed in front of the press.